EmilRamsvik/Digital-Garden/docs/Mac/Obsidian.md

 # Thoughts
 - I find the daily and weekly notes to be quite good at making me more focused on the tasks.
 The daily works more as a journal with some tasks, while the weekly serves as a reminder and review of where I am meant to be.
 - I feel like the more I work in Obsidian, the more I try to simplify and focus on the text above other things.
-- Tags are cool, I try to add as many as possible.
+- Tags are cool, and I try to add as many as possible.
+- Obsidian has a lot of ways of publishing the notes, but it does cost a lot.
+- The more I work on my digital garden, the more I appreciate limiting the templates to the bare minimum.
+All my templates have gradually been made more concise and less obtuse.
+This makes it much more accessible to write things in small batches.
+- Properties are awesome, but you should strive to keep them simple.
+However, do not despair; it is quite easy to make simple scripts to add properties to the YAML properties that you can use to update multiple files together.
+Also, here, the templater plugin and templates are your friends.